BubbleCow/bubblecow-documentation/Admin/Strategy/Ideas.md

 - **Less services** - Increase in the quality of AI editorial services, together with a reduction in traffic to the website, will mean a huge drop in business for developmental editing and copy editing.
 - **Significant changes to industry** - We will see a huge change in the landscape for editorial services.
 It is hard to see how Reedsy will survive; though their marketplace model remains valid a drop in writers will kill them.
 We will also see a reduction in editorial business that relay on editorial services.
 I also feel that freelancers will drop away.
 It is difficult to predict but I think it will leave a small number of freelances and one or two big businesses.

+ai cumminty

+dont be scares of ai, find out why?
+- not taking away your dream
+- bo point in tryibng
+- art being taken away from you
+- making you redudnant

 better books, more sales, more wroetres

 ## Product and Services